devnkong/FLAG/deep_gcns_torch/examples/ogb/ogbg_mol/README.md

 # FLAG

-To run in the default setup
+To run in the default setup and reproduce experimental results, below are the commands.

 ## ogbg-molhiv